Francis Cody

 Biography

-Francis Cody is an Associate Professor in the Department of Anthropology and the Asian Institute at the University of Toronto, where he is the Director of the Dr. David Chu Program in Contemporary Asian Studies and the Centre for South Asian Studies.
+Francis Cody is a Professor in the Department of Anthropology and the Asian Institute at the University of Toronto, where he is the Director of the Dr. David Chu Program in Contemporary Asian Studies and the Centre for South Asian Studies.
 He has been teaching at U of T since 2008.
 His research focuses on language, politics, and media in southern India.
 He first brought these interests to bear on a study of citizenship, literacy, and social movement politics in Tamil Nadu.
 Based on two years of fieldwork in the rural district of Pudukkottai, this work was published as a book called The Light of Knowledge: Literacy Activism and the Politics of Writing in South India (Cornell 2013), winner of the 2014 Edward Sapir Book Prize awarded by the Society for Linguistic Anthropology.
 Dr. Cody’s more recent research traces the emergence of populist democracy and transformations of political publicity through Tamil and English news media.
 This work, funded by a five-year SSHRC-Insight Research Grant, explores questions of law, technology, and violence in claims to representing popular sovereignty.
 Taken as a whole, his work contributes to the transdisciplinary project of elaborating critical social theories of mass mediation and politics in the postcolonial world.

 Select publications